ahmadalwy3/ahmadalwy3/Static-filter-syntax.md

 However uBO does not support some very specific cases, and also adds its own extensions to ABP filter syntax (which at time of writing are not recognized by ABP).

+Starting with v1.25.3b4 (commit [one](https://github.com/gorhill/uBlock/commit/703c525b01aa), [two](https://github.com/gorhill/uBlock/commit/ca80d2826bfd92a3081f20da8ba60138509a183b)), very long filters can be split into multiple lines: append space and backslash character to first line and indent continuation lines by four spaces.

 - [Not supported](#not-supported)
 - [Pre-parsing directives](#pre-parsing-directives)
 - [Extended syntax](#extended-syntax)